 Australians have embraced coffee culture.
 Espresso drinks, including macchiatos, cappuccinos and other variations, are very popular.
 If you prefer the kind of filtered coffee that's common in North America, visit McDonald's or Starbucks.
 Otherwise, you will only find it at a hotel buffet breakfast.

 Australia's wines are winning international gold medals, and samples of the country's renowned vintages are widely available.
 Excellent beers and liquors are served at most dining establishments, too.
-Some restaurants allow you to take your own alcohol, which can be found at bottle shops (liquor stores), often located next to pubs and hotels.
+Some restaurants allow you to take your own alcohol (indicated by a BYOB sign in the window), which can be found at bottle shops (liquor stores), often located next to pubs and hotels.
 A corkage fee of about A$2 is usually charged.
 Establishments that are classified as "fully licensed" serve alcohol.

 Want to read the full Sydney travel42 Destination Guide?